Sussex Lidos

 Arundel Lido

 Arundel Lido is a heated pool in a stunning setting and is the only Lido in West Sussex.
 It is operated by a Charitable Trust.
-Their summer season for 2023 runs from Saturday 29th April – Sunday 17th September.
+Their summer season runs from April – September.

 Arundel Lido